PennyLaneAI/catalyst/FRONTEND.md

 ### Primitives and binding

-Primitives are like functions in Jaxpr.
-If the primitive has a body, then binding is associated with tracing of the program representing primitive’s body.
-The binding of such a primitive includes:
+Binding, in Jax terms, is the process where a primitive applies itself to the interpreter stack.
+The binding includes:
-  - Calculation of the input type based on the input arguments
+  - Calculation of the input type from the primitive's input arguments.
   - Creation of the inner tracing scope and the corresponding tracers.
   - Calculation of the output type based on the results of the nested program.
-  - Creation of the resulting tracers in the caller's tracing scope.
+  - Creation of the resulting tracers in the caller's tracing context.

 ### Explicit/implicit arguments